GeekLifeNow/geeklifenow.github.io/_posts/2021-02-02-Add-AD-Users-Groups-to-Local-Groups.md

 ---
 layout: post
 title: 'How to add AD Users/Groups to Local Groups'
-subtitle: 'A time saver when it comes to adding access to AD users & groups to a PC or server's local groups.'
+subtitle: 'A time saver when it comes to adding access to AD users & groups to a PC or server local groups.'
 share-img: /img/posts/bulk_change_homedirectory_path_0.png
 tags: [PowerShell, AD, Active Directory, local groups, bulk changes, permissions]
 ---